YinHK-gameDev/unity-learn/audio/Audio Source/README.md

 The Source is like a controller for **starting and stopping** playback of that clip, and **modifying other audio properties**.

 > Audio Sources don’t do anything **without an assigned Audio Clip**.

+> **Note**: You need to assign an audio clip as default audio in the Audio Source component

 ![](./AudioSourceInspector.png)